fordkashif/DisasterRecoveryInventoryManagementSystem/replit.md

-# GOJ Relief Inventory System
+# Disaster Relief Inventory Management System (DRIMS)

 ## Overview
-The GOJ Relief Inventory System is an inventory management solution designed for the Government of Jamaica to track and manage disaster relief supplies.
+The Disaster Relief Inventory Management System (DRIMS) is an inventory management solution designed to track and manage disaster relief supplies.
 It supports multiple locations (shelters, depots, parishes), handles donations, and records distributions to beneficiaries.
 The system provides real-time stock monitoring, low-stock alerts, and comprehensive transaction tracking to enhance the efficiency of disaster response operations.
 Its core purpose is to ensure effective and accountable management of relief efforts.

 ## User Preferences
 Preferred communication style: Simple, everyday language.